maglietti/explore-ai3/tutorials/first-java-app/08-putting-together.md

 4. **Configuration Management**: External configuration keeps credentials secure
 5. **Resource Lifecycle**: Components are properly started and stopped

+> **Note**: This architecture follows the Single Responsibility Principle, where each component has one primary function.
+This makes the system easier to understand, test, and maintain.
+It also allows components to be developed and tested independently before being integrated into the complete application.

+> **Checkpoint #1**: Review the architecture diagram and make sure you understand:
+>
+> - The purpose of each component
+> - How data flows through the system
+> - How components interact with each other
+> - The central role of the main application in orchestrating components

 ## Creating the Main Application

 The `TransitMonitoringApp` class serves as our application's entry point, bringing together all the components we've developed: